WindSoilder/ajson-rpc2/README.md

     [{"jsonrpc": "2.0", "method": "subtract", "params": [2, 3], "id": 3}, {"jsonrpc": "2.0", "method": "subtract", "params": [2, 3], "id": 3},{"jsonrpc": "2.0", "method": "subtract", "params": [2, 3], "id": 3}, {"jsonrpc": "2.0", "method": "subtract", "params": [2, 3], "id": 3}, {"jsonrpc": "2.0", "method": "subtract", "params": [2, 3], "id": 3}]

+Here are run time tests (My test dev machine have 2-cores CPU, and 2GB memory) for the subtract rpc call:

+    data = {"jsonrpc": "2.0", "method": "subtract", "params": [1, 2], "id": "4"}
+    batch_data = [data] * 10

+1. have config `need_multiprocessing`
+    the rpc call takes about 24 seconds
+2. don't config `need_multiprocessing`
+    the rpc call takes about 46 seconds
+3. simply call the `subtract(1, 2)` with 10 times
+    takes about 45 seconds

+when the substract is config with `need_multiprocessing`, it takes about 24 seconds to complete the request.
+Without `need_multiprocessing`, it takes about 46 seconds to complete the request.
+My te

 The subtract method will be called in the inner process pool executor, which can improve performance.
 The default max process in the server is 4, you can create your own *concurrent.futures.ProcessPoolExecutor* and transfer it to json rpc server, to make it can work with more processes.  this is an example:

     from concurrent.futures import ProcessPoolExecutor